Grace Gao (activist): Education

 Grace learned English after she came to the United States, graduated from high school at 20, and went on to study economics at a Californian university.
-She is currently enrolled at the university.

 Life after Gao Zhisheng arrest

-Following Gao's father's resignation from the Communist Party of China in 2005 and his accusations that the government was running extrajudicial "brainwashing base" for dealing with Falun Gong practitioners, Gao's family were put under 24-hour police surveillance.
+Following Gao's father's resignation from the Chinese Communist Party in 2005 and his accusations that the government was running extrajudicial "brainwashing base" for dealing with Falun Gong practitioners, Gao's family were put under 24-hour police surveillance.
 Over a number of years, her father received death threats and, according to Amnesty International, in 2006 escaped an assassination attempt.
 On 15 August 2006 Gao Zhisheng disappeared while visiting his sister's family and was officially arrested on 21 September 2006.
 His family were beaten.
 This was the start of a number of extended forced disappearances and arrests Gao Zhisheng experienced over subsequent years.
 He was tortured whilst in custody and is still under house arrest.
 Grace was bullied at school because of her father's work and other students were warned not to talk to her.
 The security agents who escorted her to school would check her bag each morning for 'dangerous or forbidden items', messing up the contents of her school bag.
 The officers would beat her.

-In 2016 she visited Hong Kong to launch her father's memoir and met with UN officials in Geneva.
+In 2016, she visited Hong Kong to launch her father's memoir and met with UN officials in Geneva.
 Grace attended the Oslo Freedom Forum in May 2017 where she lectured on "A China More Just" and in the October met with UK officials to discuss her father's case.
 In 2018, in an open letter to Angela Merkel, she called on the German Chancellor to speak out on behalf of her father during a state visit to China.